ujaehrig/j6toj8/topics/method_refs/PITCHME.md

 - Instead of Lambda |
 - to static: Class::staticMethod |
 - to constructor: Class::new |
-- to instance method: Class::instanceMethod |
+- to instance method: Type::instanceMethod |
 - to method of object: object::instanceMethod |

 +++